xsova/xsova/README.md

-# Hi, I'm Bryce (xsova) 👋
+# Hi, I'm Bryce (xsova)

-## 👨‍💻 About Me
+## who

-I'm a Computer Science student at Southern New Hampshire University, specializing in Software Development.
-Originally from Morro Bay, CA, and currently based in Omaha, NE, I (at least in my head) blend the art of modern technology with the magic of spell writing.
+I'm a Computer Science student at [SNHU](https://snhu.edu), specializing in Software Development.
+Originally from Morro Bay, CA, and currently based in Omaha, NE- I blend the art of modern technology with the magic of spell writing.

 By day, I'm a Software QA Engineer at [RTG Medical](https://rtgmedical.com/).
-By night, I'm crafting spells (a.k.a. code) and compiling my library of repositories with magical incantations that breathe life into machines.
+By night, I write code and breathe life into the machines.

-## 🎮 Interests
+## interests

-- 🎵 Making and listening to music
+- making and listening to music
-- 🕹️ Playing video games
+- playing video games
-- 📚 Accumulating (and sometimes completing) online courses
+- accumulating (and sometimes completing) online courses
-- ✨ Writing spells (coding) and expanding my grimoire (repositories)
+- coding and trying to make stuff that makes stuff
 - 🔮 [Pondering the orb](https://orbsimulator.glitch.me).

-## 📫 How to Reach Me
+## how to Reach Me

 - **Discord:** Find me @xsova.
 - **Merveilles:** I'm in the Town @xsova.